alexander-fischer/DVB-Verspaetungen/README.md

 ## What is the app about?

-DVB Verspätungen is an inofficial Android application that informs you about bigger delays of trams and busses of the Dresdner Verkehrsbetriebe AG.
+DVB Verspätungen is an unofficial Android application that informs you about bigger delays of trams and busses of the Dresdner Verkehrsbetriebe AG.
 The source of the information is the [DVB Twitter account](https://twitter.com/DVBAG).

 ## More information